-- If hormones are used to induce ovulation (or to assist in the release of eggs), the hormones should have undergone regulatory assessment and be approved for use, for the purpose of food production, by the competent authorities having jurisdiction. - Approved name of the hormone and its safety limits should be listed to prevent and control the use of unauthorized drug risk.
-At the same time, induced ovulation should be strictly limited to the natural ovulation eggs. - Hormon dosage and treatment time should be applied in accordance with fish size and manufacturer's instructions. - Records shall be kept for treated fish with hormones indicating: date of injection, dosage, name of natural or synthetic hormone, proposed withdrawal time, approval of use from the authorities. - Eggs should only be harvested after the appropriate withdrawal period, following the injection of the hormone has been completed.
+- If hormones are used to induce ovulation (or to assist in the release of eggs), the hormones should have undergone regulatory assessment and be approved for use, for the purpose of food production, by the competent authorities having jurisdiction. - Hormon dosage and treatment time should be applied in accordance with fish size and manufacturer's instructions. - Eggs should only be harvested after the appropriate withdrawal period, following the injection of the hormone has been completed.

-X.6 Anaesthesia for big fish
+X.6 Anaesthesia for big fish (Processing step6)

-Potential hazards: Chemical contamination (residues of veterinary drugs), use of unapproved and altered drugs
+Potential hazards: Chemical contamination (residues of veterinary drugs), use of unapproved \drugs